xwmx/nb/README.md

 # search for #tag in the current notebook
 nb q "#tag"

-# search for #sample-tag in all notebooks
+# search for #tag in all notebooks
 nb q "#tag" -a

-# search for #sample-tag in the "example" notebook
+# search for #tag in the "example" notebook
 nb example:q "#tag"
 ```